Follow one of the world's most well renowned highways; the Silk Road.

 Itinerary

-DAY 1: ASHGABAT
+DAY 1: Ashgabat

-Welcome to Ashgabat, Turkmenistan’s capital.
-Founded in the 1880’s by the Russian Tsarist government, sits between the foothills of the Koptedag mountains to the south, and the vast Karakum Desert to the north.
+We have some free time and enjoy a city tour of Ashgabat.
+Turkmenistan’s capital, founded in the 1880s by the Russian Tsarist government, sits between the foothills of the Koptedag mountains to the south, and the vast Karakum Desert to the north.
 The city was almost entirely destroyed following an earthquake in 1948 and rebuilt in the Soviet style.
-Following independence in 1991 the city has been transformed into a futuristic, and in many ways bizarre collection of unique structures and wide streets lined with marble.
-For many travellers, Ashgabat is one of the most mystifying and unusual cities they will ever experience.
+Following independence in 1991 the city has been transformed into a futuristic, and in many ways bizarre collection of unique structures and wide streets lined with white marble.
+All cars must by law also be white, and for many travellers, Ashgabat is one of the most mystifying and unusual cities they will ever experience.

-We have some free time and enjoy a city tour of Ashgabat.
 On the city tour we visit Independence Park, the Ertogrul Gazi Mozque, the Arch of Neutrality, the Turkmenbashi Mosque Mauasoleum and many other sites throughout the city.
 There are plenty of fantastic photo opportunities, and we will have the chance to explore some of the markets and meet the locals.

-From Ashgabat there is a gruelling desert crossing as we drive north through the harsh Kara-Kum Desert, a sparsely-populated and remote expanse.
-We veer off the highway and do some serious off-roading as we cross the dunes to the Darwaza Gas Crater.
+From Ashgabat there is a long desert crossing as we drive north through the harsh Kara-Kum Desert, a sparsely-populated and remote expanse.
+We veer off the highway and do some off-roading as we cross the dunes to the Darwaza Gas Crater.
 Also known as the ‘Door to Hell’ or ‘Gates of Hell’, this remarkable sight is the result of a Soviet-era gas exploration accident, when the ground beneath a drilling rig gave way and to prevent poisonous gas leaking out it was decided to burn it off.
 Originally engineers believed it would all be burned in a few days, but that was in 1971 and the field is still burning to this day.
 The result is a sight quite like no other as we are able to peer down into the crater and see the fire, and feel the intense heat coming from the flames.
 Conditions permitting we will get to the crater in the truck and bush camp nearby in the remote desert.

 Rising early the next morning we leave Darwaza and return to the highway as we continue north to Kunye Urgench, an ancient Silk Road town that was abandoned in the early 1700s and has been left largely untouched since.
 The old ruins of the town are a UNESCO World Heritage Site, and the most striking sight is undoubtedly the 60-metre high minaret, that dates from the 11th Century.
 It is said that when Genghis Khan’s Mongol army invaded this area that the infamous warlord was so impressed by the minaret he ordered for it to not be destroyed!